 Given that each Pentathlon is three months apart, it's a perfect amount of time to let your skills rise to the new baseline, and then come back to "re-fuel" yourself with new lessons and another dose of peak productivity.

 Every Pentathlon, we (Sebastian and Kai) look to make improvements leading to more productivity, more lessons, stronger teams, better tech, and a better experience.

 After Pentathlon I, we number one request was more Work Cycles — so we added Cycles every Saturday of the Pentathlon for people who want to attend.

 We improved the tech a lot on Pentathlon II and Pentathlon III, and Pentathlon IV and V focused on improved team dynamics — better breakout sessions, guidance for strong teams and momentum, and more chances to form friendships and really connect with your team to thrive.

 Pentathlon VI will have more improvements: this time, we're improving profiles, notifications, and further enhancing team engagement mechanics.

 We really feel so blessed that we've got such amazing customers: there's so many people doing fantastic things across the whole world, and seeing people come in and thrive, get short-term gains, and build long-term mastery... it's a joy.

-We'd love to have you back for the 2018 New Year's Pentathlon.
-The ultra-early registration costs only $100, so if you know you can make it in January, we'd love for you to jump on it and commit to having a really strong fourth quarter of the year.
+We'd love to have you back for the October Pentathlon.
+The ultra-early registration costs only $100, so if you know you can make it in October, we'd love for you to jump on it and commit to having a really strong fourth quarter of the year.